ringcentral/ringcentral-faq/docs/sms.md

 ### What is the rate limit for sending SMS?

-Sending SMS via the API is covered by our [Usage Plan](https://developer.ringcentral.com/api-docs/latest/index.html#!#UsagePlan.html) for the *Medium* API group.
+Sending SMS via the API is covered by our [Rate Limit Usage Plan](https://developer.ringcentral.com/api-docs/latest/index.html#!#APIRateLimits.html) for the *Medium* API group.
 There is also a current maximum rate of 50 SMS / extension per minute.
 To send more than this limit, you can set up multiple extensions, each with its own SMS-enabled phone number, either as a direct number or a digital line.

+In addition to the API rate limit, phone number use is governed by the FCC.
+Currently, RingCentral provides local phone numbers, aka long codes, for SMS for which typical use cases include person-to-person text, non-marketing, and small-group texts.
+Based on our experience, we recommend sending up to 500 SMS text per long code per day.
+If you wish to send more than this, either use multiple numbers, or contact us to discuss other options.

 ### Can I send SMS as the main company phone number?